saeed-abdullah/saeed-abdullah.github.io/index.markdown

 My work, on a broad scale, focuses on providing technology-mediated care in the context of mental health.
-In this new model of care, the goal is to detect early warning signs and provide intervention even before relapse happens --- moving from reactive to preemptive care.
+In this new model of care, the goal is to detect early warning signs and provide intervention even before relapse happens --- moving from reactive to _preemptive care_.
 Towards that, I focus on circadian and behavioral trends --- identifying anomalies in key daily behavior that might be indicative of relapse, for example.